 BROOKLYN NY 11215 Map

-Each grade goes on seven field trips, tied in to the curriculum.
-Second-graders studying New York take a trip to Rockefeller Center and walk over the Brooklyn Bridge: 3rd-graders studying China visit Chinatown.
+Field trips tie into the curriculum.
+Second-graders studying New York take a trip to Rockefeller Center and the "Top of the Rock"; 3rd-graders studying China visit Chinatown.
 Hands-on projects abound both in and out of the art room.
-Second graders studying the Lenape Indian tribe visited the Museum of Natural History and learned how to make things "from scratch," sewing native American pouches.
-The sewing project carried over into math, where children learned about design and symmetry.
+Second-graders studying the Lenape Indian tribe created typical shelters; 1st-graders made and shared a delicious sweet potato dish the week before Thanksgiving.

 Admissions: Neighborhood school.
-In past years, there have been 20-25 seats available for kids from outside of the zone.
+In past years, there have been some seats available for kids from outside of the zone.
+(Pamela Wheaton, November 2013)